KEERTHI130705/Sensor-Integration-and-Communication-Protocol/README.md

 ---

 ## System Architecture
 The ESP32 acts as the central controller and communicates with all sensors using the I²C protocol.

 ### I²C Connections
 - SDA → GPIO 21
 - SCL → GPIO 22

-All sensors share:
+All sensors share a common 3.3V power supply and ground.
-- Common 3.3V supply
-- Common ground

 ---

-## Sensors Description
+## Sensors Used

 ### MAX30102 (PPG Sensor)
-- Measures heart rate and blood oxygen (SpO₂)
+- Measures heart rate and SpO₂ using photoplethysmography
-- Uses red and infrared light (photoplethysmography)
-- Outputs raw IR and Red signal values
+- Generates raw IR and Red signal values
+- Used for pulse detection and oxygen estimation

 ### MPU-6050
 - 3-axis accelerometer and gyroscope
 - Provides motion and orientation data
-- Useful for movement tracking and fall detection

 ### AHT10
 - Digital temperature and humidity sensor
-- Provides calibrated environmental data
+- Provides environmental data for monitoring
-- Low power consumption

 ### INA219
 - Measures voltage, current, and power